domdavis/ch-products-elite-map/README.md

 want to use the images commercially.

-The map has been completely rebuilt to exclusively use keyboard presses rather than button presses to allow for easier integration with [Voice Attack][]
+The map has been completely rebuilt to exclusively use keyboard presses rather than button presses to allow for easier integration with [Voice Attack][].

+Multi-crew and Fighter orders haven't been tested as yet as I don't have access to either.

+For some reason in DSS mode the game won't let you use the standard panel binds, even though they don't do anything.
+As a result exit DSS requires the shift (pinky) button on the stick to be pressed along with the hat button.

 ## Caveat Emptor